veritrans/Veritrans-ios-sdk/MidtransCoreKit/code_usage.md

 ```
 **Note:** If you enable [3D Secure](https://en.wikipedia.org/wiki/3-D_Secure) feature, your token is still in invalid state.
 To make it valid, you need capture the redirectURL, and open an additional View Controller called VT3DSController.
 If the end-user puts correct 3D Secure code, then your token be in valid state.

-Copy and paste the following code to open `VT3DSController`
+Use following code as a template

 ```
 VT3DSController *secureController =